 - With the care of a child older than 14 during daylight hours, a statement that special circumstances exist requiring the employee to provide care.

 Finally, additional documentation must be maintained, including:

-- Documentation to show how the employer determined the amount of qualified sick and family leave wages paid to employees that are eligible for the credit, including records of work, telework, qualified sick leave and qualified family leave.
+- Documentation to show how the employer determined the amount of qualified sick and family leave wages paid to employees that are eligible for the credit, including records of work, telework, qualified sick leave, and qualified family leaves.